AVSystem/developer-zone/docs/Coiote_IoT_DM/firmware_update.md

 3. Optionally, in the **Description** field, provide information about the Firmware version.

     !!!
 Info
         You can save FOTA configuration after its creation by enabling the appropriate toggler.
 Once it's activated, you can also make the configuration visible in subdomains by enabling **Visible in domains**.
+In case the configuration is saved for later purposes, the underlying files expiration date is extend to 6 months.
         ![FOTA configuration togglers](images/togglers.png)

 4. To go to **Settings**, click **Next**.